HomeDing/homeding.github.io/examples/develop.md

 This is an Element implementation that only contains the empty functions and some additional information as comments that help implementing new Elements.

-The 2 files (TemplateElement.*) can be copies / renamed and the class name should be adjusted as well.
+The 2 files (TemplateElement.*) can be copied / renamed and the class name should be adjusted as well.

 Then implement the inner part of the set, loop and other functions as required.